WhiteBlackGoose/FieldCache/README.md

 > 3. Makes an allocation we don't need in our case.

 #### 2. Why are `Equals` and `GetHashCode` overrided to true and 0?
 > The values obtained by `FieldCache`'s factory must be *secondary* properties of the record.
 For example, for `MyInteger` the primary property is `int Value`.
 One of its secondary properties might be `MyInteger Tripled` defined as `Tripled => tripled.GetValue(@this => new MyInteger(@this.Value * 3), this)`.
-You can see, the comparison remains absoltely valid, since you don't want to compare by their secondary properties, only by those primary.
+You can see, the comparison remains absolutely valid, since you don't want to compare by their secondary properties, only by those primary.

 #### 3. Why do we pass the factory into `GetValue`, not in the ctor?
 > Because if you needed to pass it in the constructor, you would need to have a record's constructor, where you would be creating all those `FieldCache` for each field.
 This is not a good code, poorly maintainable and non-obvious.
 Your initialization will be separated from the properties to which your values are exposed.
 While here this delegate is passed right in the secondary property.